 Treatment and prognosis

 The lesion is benign and treatment has traditionally been with surgical resection.
 Historically, this has, on occasion, been difficult because of the inherent inability to locate the nidus during surgery 3.
-However, percutaneous radiofrequency ablation is being used under CT guidance is being used with increasing frequency 5.
+However, percutaneous radiofrequency ablation under CT guidance is being used with increasing frequency 5.

-There is growing evidence, that osteoid osteoma finally resolves spontaneously over time and can be treated conseratively with NSAIDs in certain groups of patients 6.
-Average time to resolution is 33 months.
+There is growing evidence, that osteoid osteoma naturally resolves spontaneously with time and can be treated conservatively with NSAIDs in certain groups of patients 6; average time to resolution is 33 months.

 General imaging differential considerations include:

 - 1. Bahk Y. Combined scintigraphic and radiographic diagnosis of bone and joint diseases.
 Springer Verlag.
 (2007) ISBN:3540228802.
 Read it at Google Books - Find it at Amazon

 - 2. Greenspan A, Jundt G, Remagen W. Differential diagnosis in orthopaedic oncology.
 Lippincott Williams & Wilkins.
 (2006) ISBN:0781779308.
 Read it at Google Books - Find it at Amazon

 - 3. Towbin R, Kaye R, Meza MP et-al. Osteoid osteoma: percutaneous excision using a CT-guided coaxial technique.
 AJR Am J Roentgenol.
 1995;164 (4): 945-9.
 AJR Am J Roentgenol (abstract) - Pubmed citation